|

 --output=filename

-Write the trace output to the file filename rather than to
+Writes the trace output to the file filename rather than to

 stderr. filename.pid form is used if -ff option is

 supplied.
-If the argument begins with '|' or '!', the
+If the argument begins with '|' or '!', the rest

-compatible with -ff option currently.
+currently compatible with the -ff option.

 -A